A financial review doesn’t have to be expensive or complicated. With the Portfolio 2nd Opinion, it’s not.

-What Does A Portfolio Review Cost?
+What Does A Financial Review Cost?

 There are no ongoing fees.
 No monthly or annual subscription commitments.
 No assets under management (AUM) billing.
 No commissions.
-Just a single, fixed transparent fee for easy-to-understand advice.
+Just a single, transparent fee for easy-to-understand advice.

 What Do I Get for My Money?

-The Portfolio 2nd OpinionTM shows you – in plain English – what you can do to improve your finances.
+The Portfolio 2nd Opinion shows you – in plain English – what you can do to meet your financial goals.

 How Does this Process Work?

 The Portfolio 2nd Opinion consists of three simple steps.

 Step 1.
 Complimentary Introductory Call – 15 minutes